illuminatedpast/csun-sca-processing/01-accessioning/01-01-accession-records.md

   - Materials should be re-foldered on an as-needed basis only, and only to address immediate preservation concerns.
   - It is extremely important that the original order of the collection is maintained as much as possible during this process.

+- An ["Unprocessed Accession" label](https://mycsun.box.com/s/cy19yoz1gzdhjzhychc7824varcsz92p) (internal link) should be affixed to each physical box.
+The "Unprocessed Accession" label includes the name of the collection, name of the donor, date of the addition, the name of the accessioning archivist, a brief description of contents, and the accession number.

 ### Digital Materials

 #### Files are digital and not on physical media.
 No concern about file date/time stamps: